How to Lower Home Insurance Rates When Climate Change Increases Costs

 A top insurer warns the damage climate change creates make it cost-prohibitive for insurers to cover some areas.
 Learn how to protect your home and lower costs.

-The weather is causing so much damage home insurance companies are struggling to keep up.
-To demonstrate, the wildfires in California caused more than $250 billion in damages.
+The weather is causing so much damage, home insurance companies are struggling to keep up.
+For example, wildfires in California caused more than $250 billion in damages.

-It's created a situation where some insurance companies like State Farm had to drop coverage in more risk prone areas of Los Angeles.
+It's created a situation in which some insurance companies such as State Farm had to drop coverage in more risk-prone areas of Los Angeles.

 Subscribe to Kiplinger’s Personal Finance